archon-laboratories/obriareus/Multi-Armed Bandit/README.md

              based on the reward-cost ratio of the arms to determine which arm should be pulled at time t + 1.

-* **fKDE:** The Fractional Knapsack-based Decreasing Epsilon algorithm (fKDE) [Need Reference], [Need Documentation]
+* **fKDE:** The Fractional Knapsack-based Decreasing Epsilon algorithm (fKDE) [Long Tran–Thanh], uses an epsilon value to assign each arm (whose cost <= budget) a probability of being pulled.
+The arm with the best reward/cost ratio is given a probability of (1 - epsilon), all other feasible arms are assigned a probability of epsilon/K, where K is the number of feasible arms.
+An arm is selected based on those probabilities to be pulled.
+As the time increases, the epsilon decreases.

 * **UCB-BV1:** An upper confidence-bound (UCB) algorithm, UCB-BV1 [Wenkui Ding et al., 2013] explores by pulling each arm once, then calculating a "d value" for each arm.
 The arm with the highest d value is then pulled on each pass.

 * **l-split:** l-split drops a proportion of the available arms.
 The drop fraction is given by a passed l-value.
-               After each iteration, the drop fraction of the remaing arms is dropped, only the arms with the best cost/reward ratio making it to the next iteration.
+               After each iteration, the drop fraction of the remaining arms is dropped, only the arms with the best cost/reward ratio making it to the next iteration.

 * **e-progressive:** A special version of the l-split algorithm, e-progressive has a well-defined exploration phase